Bitcoin: The Future of Finance

 4. Competition from Altcoins

-Bitcoin faces competition from other cryptocurrencies like Ethereum and Solana, which offer additional functionalities.
+Due to the popularity of Bitcoin differnet Altcoins and other digital currencies has been launched.
+Therefore, Bitcoins is to face a competition from other cryptocurrencies like Ethereum and Solana, which offer additional functionalities.

 How to Get Started with Bitcoin